← Back to blog

 Quick PR checklist

-• Is it actively maintained (releases/downloads)?
+• Is it actively maintained (recent releases, downloads)?

 • Did the PR pass bundle audit and license checks?